-Designed by Inoda + Sveje, the Tangāli collection comprises a daybed, bench, coffee table, side table and a modular chair set.
-The collection developed over a period of nearly two years, from early 2018 to late 2019, and has a distinctive cane weave pattern as its signature design element.
+Designed by INODA+SVEJE, the Tangāli collection comprises a day bed, bench, coffee table, side table, and a modular chair set.
+The collection, which was developed between early 2018 and late 2019, features a distinctive cane weave pattern as its signature design element.

-The first time Inoda +Sveje came to the Phantom Hands workshop was in 2017.
-It was their first time in India.
+The first time that Kyoko Inoda and Nils Sveje of Milan-based industrial design studio INODA+SVEJE came to the Phantom Hands workshop in Bangalore was in 2017.
+It was their first visit to India.

 Kyoko and Nils took back all they had seen to their drawing boards.
 Among these was their newfound fascination with woven cane.
 When they returned to the Phantom Hands workshop the year after, they came armed with the intention of making cane the headliner, the ‘cherry’ atop their designs.

-To emphasize its distinction from such furniture, the Tangāli collection incorporates weaving techniques that can only be done by hand, such as the double woven borders around the wood.
+To emphasise its distinction from such furniture, the Tangāli collection incorporates weaving techniques that can only be done by hand, such as the double woven borders around the wood.

-Instead of being ‘tidied’ up like in a factory made product the furniture also has the weaving knots visible ‘The knots convey the story of the making of the chair’ says Nils.
-Plus they provide the furniture a tactile quality.
-‘We may not realise it, but we all touch our furniture a lot’, he says ‘you will find that woven cane is quite pleasant to touch’.
+Instead of being ‘tidied’ up like in a factory-made product, the furniture also has the weaving knots visible.
+"The knots convey the story of the making of the chair," says Nils.
+They lend the furniture a tactile quality.
+"We may not realise it, but we all touch our furniture a lot," he says, "you will find that woven cane is quite pleasant to touch."

 Featured ProductsSee More

-Milan based design duo Kyoko Inoda and Nils Sveje have spent the last two decades working with artisan products alongside nanotechnology and mechatronics.
-They are also one of Phantom Hands' design collaborators.Read Essay
+Milan-based design duo Kyoko Inoda and Nils Sveje have spent the last two decades working with artisanal products alongside nanotechnology and mechatronics.
+They are also one of Phantom Hands' design collaborators.Read Journal

-A journal on the making of the Muṅgāru Gallery Chair and the process that went into prototyping and our first collaborative product with designers INODA+SVEJE.Read Essay
+A journal on the making of the Muṅgāru Gallery Chair and the process that went into Phantom Hands' first collaborative project with designers INODA+SVEJE.Read Journal